 YouthCare offers four small and supportive high school completion and GED programs where young people can receive individualized instruction, work with tutors, and get connected to post-secondary navigation and support.

-- GED Program at YouthCare’s Orion Center: This program is run in partnership with Seattle Public School’s Interagency Academy and serves young people ages 16-24 who are students at the Interagency Academy or engaged in YouthCare’s services.
+- Interagency Academy at YouthCare’s Orion Center: This GED program is run in partnership with Seattle Public School’s Interagency Academy and serves young people ages 16-24 who are students at the Interagency Academy or engaged in YouthCare’s services.

-- GED Program at YouthBuild: This program is run in partnership with South Seattle College.
+- YouthBuild GED: This program is run in partnership with South Seattle College.
 Young people who are participating in YouthCare’s YouthBuild program receive classroom instruction on campus while earning their GED and college credit.

-- GED Program at University District Youth Center: This new program integrates a social justice component into the traditional GED curriculum and serves young people ages 18-24 who reside in YouthCare’s housing programs.
+- University District GED: This new program integrates a social justice component into the traditional GED curriculum and serves young people ages 18-24 who reside in YouthCare’s housing programs.
 Read more about this program on our blog!

 YouthCare works to ensure every young person who has completed their high school diploma or GED has the support they need to pursue their post-secondary goals.